selfup/dom.events/_posts/2017-07-24-memoizing-fibonacci.md

 If we merge `cache`, with the new result, into a new object, we essentially break our optimization and build a proper stack like the first fib we defined.
 This effectively brings us back to square one!

+Instead of recycling, we make a new object everytime and collect the old garbage.
+That is not what we want to do here :P

 Just be aware of this gotcha and understand why it deoptimizes our code :)

 **Here is a way to do it in ES5**: